luukfroling/BEP/parts/03-theory.md

 counterparts, and in most CT applications, reconstruction time is critical.
 This paper therefore proposes to compare the convergence speeds of five one-step algorithms." [@mory2018comparison]

-itterative unet [@ge2023mb]
+itterative U-Net [@ge2023mb]

 ## Machine learning - Neural networks

 Neural networks are a subset of machine learning and play a crucial role in deep learning algorithms.
-Every neural network consists of nodes stacked in layers: an input layer, one or more hidden layers and an output layer.
+A simple, fully connected neural network consists of nodes stacked in layers: an input layer, one or more hidden layers and an output layer.

 :::{figure} parts\Figures\neuralnetwork.png
 :label: neural_network
 A neural network consisting of 3 input nodes, 2 hidden layers with 4 nodes each and an output layer with 3 nodes.
 The input values are represented by an array x, the hidden layers by array h' and h'' and the output layer by y.
 :::

-All nodes in a layer a neural network are connected to an adjacent layer by weigths. [](#neural_network) shows a simple neural network, where input layer x and first hidden layer h' are connected by a matrix of weights W_1, where the states of the first hidden layer can be calculated as
+All nodes in a layer are connected to an adjacent layer by weigths. [](#neural_network) shows a simple neural network, where input layer x and first hidden layer h' are connected by a matrix of weights $W_1$, the states of the first hidden layer can be calculated as

 ```{math}
 :label: denseLayer